 Let’s do some science here.
 Thimerosal is a mercury atom with an attached thiolate and ethyl group.
 The thiolate group causes thiomersal to be water-soluble (dissolves in water), whereas the ethyl group “protects” the body from the effects of the elemental mercury.
 Unlike other chemicals, like table salt, NaCl, which disassociates into a sodium and chlorine ion, thiomersal does not disassociate in solution.

-In general, anti-vaccine types like to call ethylmercury just mercury, as if the vaccine contained a puddle of liquid mercury to be injected into a little baby.
+In general, anti-vaccine types like to call ethylmercury just mercury, as if the vaccine contained a puddle of liquid mercury to be injected into a baby.
 But that’s just not scientifically accurate – it’s pure ignorance.

 Going back to the table salt example, calling ethylmercury simply mercury would be like calling table salt, chlorine.
 Yes, chlorine is a poisonous gas, but when it’s in the ionic form, chloride, it’s just an ion that gives flavor to food and helps maintain the balance of water and other ions in the blood.